Welcome

 Learning Outcomes

 This article outlines the requirements and objectives of pre-action conduct as governed by the Practice Direction on Pre-Action Conduct and Protocols (PDPAC).
 It explains the steps parties are expected to take before commencing proceedings, the importance of considering Alternative Dispute Resolution (ADR), and the potential consequences of failing to comply with the Practice Direction.
+It also clarifies when urgent or protective action may be taken despite the pre-action framework, and the tools available to obtain essential information before issue.
+The coverage includes how specific pre-action protocols interact with the PDPAC, the role of experts, and early disclosure and preservation of documents (including electronic disclosure).
 Your understanding of these pre-action requirements will enable you to advise clients appropriately and apply the relevant principles to SQE1-style single best answer questions.

 SQE1 Syllabus

-For SQE1, you need a practical understanding of the pre-action steps required before commencing litigation.
-This includes knowing the purpose and general requirements of the Practice Direction on Pre-Action Conduct and Protocols (PDPAC) and appreciating the court's emphasis on attempting to settle disputes without issuing proceedings.
-You should be familiar with the potential sanctions for non-compliance.
+For SQE1, you are required to understand the pre-action steps required before commencing litigation, including the purpose and general requirements of the Practice Direction on Pre-Action Conduct and Protocols (PDPAC), the court's emphasis on attempting to settle disputes without issuing proceedings, and the potential sanctions for non-compliance, with a focus on the following syllabus points:

 • The objectives of the Practice Direction on Pre-Action Conduct and Protocols.